 MOBI ISBN: 9781938835919

 Price: US $34.95

 Trade paperback, 288

 Trim size: 6 x 9

 About the author

-The Honor Society of Nursing, Sigma Theta Tau International (STTI) is a nonprofit organization whose mission is to support the learning, knowledge, and professional development of nurses committed to making a difference in health worldwide.
-Founded in 1922, STTI has more than 135,000 members in more than 85 countries.
-Members include practicing nurses, instructors, researchers, policymakers, entrepreneurs, and others.
-STTI’s roughly 500 chapters are located at approximately 695 institutions of higher education throughout Armenia, Australia, Botswana, Brazil, Canada, Colombia, England, Ghana, Hong Kong, Japan, Kenya, Lebanon, Malawi, Mexico, the Netherlands, Pakistan, Portugal, Singapore, South Africa, South Korea, Swaziland, Sweden, Taiwan, Tanzania, Thailand, the United States, and Wales.
+The Honor Society of Nursing, Sigma Theta Tau International (STTI) is a nonprofit organization whose mission is advancing world health and celebrating nursing excellence in scholarship, leadership, and service.
+Founded in 1922, STTI has more than 135,000 active members in more than 90 countries.
+Members include practicing nurses, instructors, researchers, policymakers, entrepreneurs and others.
+STTI’s roughly 500 chapters are located at approximately 700 institutions of higher education throughout Armenia, Australia, Botswana, Brazil, Canada, Colombia, England, Ghana, Hong Kong, Japan, Kenya, Lebanon, Malawi, Mexico, the Netherlands, Pakistan, Portugal, Singapore, South Africa, South Korea, Swaziland, Sweden, Taiwan, Tanzania, Thailand, the United States, and Wales.
 More information about STTI can be found online at www.nursingsociety.org.